gruntwork-io/terragrunt/docs/_docs/04_reference/log-formatting.md

 * `%tf-path` - Path to the OpenTofu/Terraform executable (as defined by [terragrunt-tfpath](https://terragrunt.gruntwork.io/docs/reference/cli-options/#terragrunt-tfpath)).

+* `%tf-command` - Executed OpenTofu/Terraform command, e.g. `apply`.

-* `%tf-command-args` - Arguments of the executed OpenTofu/Terraform command.
+* `%tf-command-args` - Arguments of the executed OpenTofu/Terraform command, e.g. `apply -auto-approve`.

 * `%t` - Tab.

 * `%n` - Newline.

 Any other text is considered plain text.
+The parser always tries to find the longest name.
+The string `%tf-command-args` will be evaluated as `%tf-command-args`, not as `%tf-command` and the text "-args".
+If you need to evaluate it as `%tf-command` and the text "-args", use empty brackets `%tf-command()-args`.

 e.g.